Overview of Healthy Foods, Healthy Soils:

 San Diego County disposes of more than one million tons of compostable materials in landfills every year.
 Better management of these discards (yard trimmings, food scraps, manure, etc.) will improve air and water quality, reduce soil erosion, revitalize agricultural and garden soils, ensure a robust and healthy food system, and create local jobs while protecting human health and improving the quality of life for the region’s populace.

 Several recent California mandates require source reduction, separation, landfill diversion and composting.
 While state regulations are generally well-defined and friendly to composting, local zoning and land use rules in San Diego County typically are not.

 Scope of the Project (July-Sept 2017):

 - Research local zoning and land use rules for compatibility with organics processing, including getting input from community gardeners, farmers, city planners and compost experts to identify opportunities and challenges.

 - Research model zoning and land use rules and best management practices.

 - Demonstrate the need for proper organics processing to facilitate local access and production of healthy food.

-- Case study with one small and one large jurisdiction.
+- Develop case studies with one small and one large jurisdiction.

 - Organize and conduct stakeholder workshops focused on helping local planners develop zoning and land use rules for organics processing.

 - Draft model zoning and land use rule language.

 - Compile findings into a Healthy Food, Healthy Soils Toolkit.

 The second workshop was held at the 3rd Annual Food Waste Solution Summit on September 26, 2017, where final recommendations were presented for feedback.

 Rich Flammer, Principal, Hidden Resources (firstname.lastname@example.org)

 Tyla Montgomery Soylu, Project Engineer, Hidden Resources (email@example.com)

 Elly Brown, Director, San Diego Food System Alliance (firstname.lastname@example.org)